BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Heavy armour and Aiglos.

-Aiglos — Aiglos is an Elven-made spear.
+Aiglos â€” Aiglos is an Elven-made spear.
 Additionally, Gil-galad may add +1 to all of his rolls To Wound when making Strikes with Aiglos.

 **HEROIC ACTIONS**